 “I love the people in Branford.
 Everyone is very nice and welcoming, and they respect law enforcement,” she said.

-As of the Fall 2019, Brenda has three more courses left to take at Middlesex and plans to graduate with an associate degree in May 2020.
+Brenda graduated with an associate degree in May 2020.
 She is looking to attend the University of New Haven and eventually complete a four-year degree in criminal justice.